scrabbletank/farhome-rules/rulesdoc.md

 While in combat you may spend 3 AP on your turn to use a free healing surge.
 This can be used once per rest.

 #### Sentinel
 *Requires 2 proficiency in perception, 7th level*

 The first opportunity attack you make each turn costs 1 AP less.
 Hostile creatures treat your zone of control as difficult terrain.

+#### Shield Master
+*Requires 3 Strength, 8th level*

+While holding a shield the defend action costs 1 AP less.
+While defending you add your shield's defense bonus to Strength and Dexterity saves you make.

 #### Signature Move
 *Requires 10th level*